floooh/fips/site/p080_codegen.md

 to a Python module which is imported and run at build time
 * **SOURCE**: The filename of the generated source code file
 * **HEADER**: The filename of the generated header code file
+* **ARGS**: An optional YAML formatted string defining additional arguments to the python generator script.

 Let's go through a few examples: